datoviz/datoviz/README.md

 ### VisPy

 [**VisPy**](https://vispy.org/) is a Python scientific visualization library created in 2013 by Luke Campagnola (developer of [**pyqtgraph**](http://www.pyqtgraph.org/)), Almar Klein (developer of [**visvis**](https://github.com/almarklein/visvis)), Nicolas Rougier (developer of [**glumpy**](https://glumpy.github.io/)), and myself (Cyrille Rossant, developer of **galry**).
 We joined forces to create a single library unifying all of our approaches, which proved to be challenging.

 There is today a community of users and projects based on VisPy ([napari](https://napari.org/)), and the library is currently being maintained by David Hoese, Eric Larson, and others.
 VisPy recently received [funding from the **Chan Zuckerberg Initiative**](https://chanzuckerberg.com/eoss/proposals/rebuilding-the-community-behind-vispys-fast-interactive-visualizations/) to improve the documentation and knowledge base.

-VisPy is written entirely in Python and it is based on OpenGL, an almost 30 year old technology.
+VisPy is written entirely in Python and it is based on OpenGL, a 30-year-old technology.
 Vulkan was first released in 2016 by the Khronos consortium and it can be seen, to some extent, as a successor to OpenGL.
 However, Vulkan is a lower-level library and it is harder to use.
 This is the price to pay to reach better GPU performance.

-Datoviz may be seen as a ground-up reincarnation of VisPy, with two fundamental differences: it is written in **C** rather than Python, and it uses **Vulkan** rather than OpenGL.
+Datoviz is slightly lower-level than VisPy, matplotlib, and similar plotting libraries.
+Rather than directly targetting scientist end-users, Datoviz is expected to be wrapped by third-party higher-level libraries.
+In particular, Datoviz could eventually become a low-level backend for VisPy.

+Whereas VisPy is pure Python and is based on OpenGL, Datoviz is written in **C**, and it uses **Vulkan**:

 * The main advantages of C compared to Python are: ability to bind to any other language beyond Python; performance; possibility to use the Vulkan C API directly rather than via a wrapper.
 * The main advantages of Vulkan compared to OpenGL are: modern API, more adapted to today's hardware; performance.
 However, it is more complex and less user-friendly.
 Datoviz abstracts a lot of that complexity away.